TRAINING

 Please meet the ROAP Americas Co-Chairs, Faculty and Convenors, comprising leading international arbitration counsel based across North America, who also regularly sit as arbitrators and senior quantum experts:

-From left to right and top to bottom, we are fortunate to have Roberto Aguirre, Jessica Beess und Chrostin, Kate Brown de Vejar, Sharmistha Chakrabarti, Hagit Elul, Laura Hardin, James Hosking, Rachael Kent, Ben Love, Adrián Magallanes, Neal Mizrahi, Elsa Ortega, Tafadzwa Pasipanodya, John Pierce, Mallory Silberman, Luke Sobota, and Lauren Tomasich.
+From left to right and top to bottom, we are fortunate to have Heather Clark, Simon Consedine, Gaela Gehring, Laura Hardin, Dawn Yamane Hewett, Minwoo Kim, Adrián Magallanes, Hugh Meighen, Neal Mizrahi, Danielle Morris, Tim Nelson, Gisela Paris, John Pierce, Mallory Silberman and Vasuda Sinha.
 Their short bios are set out below.

-Laura Hardin is a Managing Director in in Alvarez & Marsal’s Disputes & Investigations group.
-She is co-chair of the Alvarez & Marsal International Arbitration Group and heads the firm’s international arbitration practice in the United States.
-Ms. Hardin has extensive experience providing business valuation, damages quantification and forensic accounting services on a variety of engagements.
-She is regularly recognized as one of the most highly regarded experts and thought leaders in the Global Arbitration Review’s “Who’s Who” of International Arbitration Expert Witnesses (including in the current year 2021-2022) and she also regularly appears on Who’s Who Legal’s List of Energy Experts.
+Laura Hardin is a Managing Director at Berkeley Research Group, based in Houston Texas.
+She is a globally recognized international arbitration expert witness has over thirty years of experience, having been appointed in numerous investment treaty and commercial arbitrations.
+Ms. Hardin is one of the most highly regarded experts and thought leaders in the Global Arbitration Review’s “Who’s Who” of International Arbitration Expert Witnesses and she also regularly appears on Who’s Who Legal’s List of Energy Experts.

-Ms. Hardin is fluent in Russian and has worked extensively on engagements involving entities or assets in Russia, Ukraine, Uzbekistan, Moldova, Kazakhstan, Armenia, Turkmenistan, Kyrgyzstan and Georgia.
-Ms. Hardin has also worked on engagements involving South America including Venezuela, Peru, Brazil, and Trinidad & Tobago, Ecuador, in North Africa, and in Asia.
+Ms. Hardin has provided business valuation, damages quantification and forensic accounting services on international arbitration cases brought before ICC, ICDR, LCIA, SCC, ICSID, SIAC, PCA and ad hoc tribunals.
+She has worked on engagements involving the oil & gas, power generation, metals and mining, financial institutions, real estate and telecommunications industries.
+Ms. Hardin has worked for both Claimants and Respondents, and for investors as well as states or state-owned entities.
+Ms. Hardin has is fluent in Russian and has worked extensively on engagements involving entities or assets in Ukraine, Russia, Belarus, Kazakhstan, Uzbekistan, Moldova, Azerbaijan, Armenia, Turkmenistan, Kyrgyzstan, and Georgia.
+Ms. Hardin has also worked extensively on engagements involving Europe, South America including Venezuela, Peru, Brazil, and Ecuador, in North Africa, and in Asia.

 Neal Mizrahi is an expert in business valuation and the quantification of economic damages in complex disputes.
 He has practiced in these areas for 17 years and has prepared numerous reports relied upon by courts and tribunals globally.
 He has extensive testifying experience and has been ranked as a top expert in Canada and globally by Who’s Who Legal since 2014.